 Some notable activities that have emerged from our mission:

-- A five year experiment in citizen diplomacy in Syria that included dozens of television, radio appearances, as well as public conferences, debates, and seminars, Syria, Israel and the United States
+- A five year experiment in citizen diplomacy in Syria that included dozens of television and radio appearances, as well as public conferences, debates, and seminars in Syria, Israel and the United States

-- The establishment of a CRDC branch in Damascus, Syria, with trainings already underway
+- The establishment of a CRDC branch in Damascus, Syria, prior to the revolution

 - Training in religion and conflict resolution as a channel of indirect communication between enemies (USIP-CRDC)